-☑ Announcements, discussions and broadcast in the local news media e.g. local FM station, local newspapers, etc.

-- ✓ Meeting with traditional authorities, representatives of area councils and other opinion leaders.
-They should be and tasked to take the messages back to their communities after the meeting. - ☑ Holding of workshops and community meetings at central locations throughout the District.
+- Announcements, discussions and broadcast in the print and electronic media e.g. local fm station, local newspapers, etc. - ☑ Meeting with traditional authorities, representatives of area councils and other opinion leaders.
+They should be and tasked to take the messages back to their communities after the meeting. - ☑ Holding of workshops and community meetings on sector issues

-A mechanism for providing feedback to DA should form part of the dissemination.
-This will ensure that lessons learnt can be applied to planning and decision making by the DCE, DA and other district authorities.
-Dissemination should target all the stakeholder groups identified in Step 1.
+A mechanism for providing feedback to the PPMED should be built so that lessons learned can be applied to planning and decision making.
+Dissemination should target all the stakeholders identified in Step 1.